omer72/calculatorTest/README.md

 * Build Docker Image: Use the docker build command to build your Docker image based on the Dockerfile.
 Navigate to your project directory in the terminal and run:

 ```
-  docker build -t <my-node-app> .
+  docker build -t calculator .
 ```

-Replace my-node-app with your desired image name.

 * Run Docker Container: Once the Docker image is built, you can run a container using the docker run command.
 For example:

 ```
-  docker run -p 3000:3000 <my-node-app>
+  docker run -p 3000:3000 --env-file .env calculator
 ```

-* This command runs a container based on the my-node-app image, mapping port 3000 of the host to port 3000 of the container.
+* This command runs a container based on the calculator image, mapping port 3000 of the host to port 3000 of the container.